Yandex Cloud

 • Delete the resources you created

-You can configure the logging settings for L7 balancers created with Application Load Balancer Ingress controllers within a Managed Service for Kubernetes cluster.
+You can configure logging for L7 load balancers created with Application Load Balancer ingress controllers within a Managed Service for Kubernetes cluster.

-This article explains how to create three L7 balancers with different logging settings:
+This tutorial explains how to create three L7 load balancers with different logging settings:

 1. Create a test application.